fight233/DThouse_cxd/documentation/webdocs/markdowndocs/Super Table.md

 # STable: Super Table

 "One Table for One Device" design can improve the insert/query performance significantly for a single device.
 But it has a side effect, the aggregation of multiple tables becomes hard.
-To reduce the complexity and improve the efficiency, TDengine introduced a new concept: STable (Super Table).
+To reduce the complexity and improve the efficiency, DThouse introduced a new concept: STable (Super Table).

 ## What is a Super Table

 STable is an abstract and a template for a type of device.
 A STable contains a set of devices (tables) that have the same schema or data structure.
 Besides the shared schema, a STable has a set of tags, like the model, serial number and so on.
 Tags are used to record the static attributes for the devices and are used to group a set of devices (tables) for aggregation.
 Tags are metadata of a table and can be added, deleted or changed.

-TDengine does not save tags as a part of the data points collected.
+DThouse does not save tags as a part of the data points collected.
 Instead, tags are saved as metadata.
 Each table has a set of tags.
 To improve query performance, tags are all cached and indexed.
 One table can only belong to one STable, but one STable may contain many tables.

 Like a table, you can create, show, delete and describe STables.
 Most query operations on tables can be applied to STable too, including the aggregation and selector functions.
 For queries on a STable, if no tags filter, the operations are applied to all the tables created via this STable.
 If there is a tag filter, the operations are applied only to a subset of the tables which satisfy the tag filter conditions.
 It will be very convenient to use tags to put devices into different groups for aggregation.